goel-shashank/Cannon-AI/README.md

 #### Timeout or Invalid Move

-Note) In case a player suffers a TIMEOUT or INVALID move, it will automatically lose the game and it will count as a (2-*x*) defeat towards the player and a (*x*-2) win for the opponent, where *x* is the number of Town Halls killed by the opponent.
+**Note:** In case a player suffers a TIMEOUT or INVALID move, it will automatically lose the game and it will count as a (2 - *x*) defeat towards the player and a (*x* - 2) win for the opponent, where *x* is the number of Town Halls killed by the opponent.

 ### The Army Margin
 This score directly depends on the number of soldiers you have left at the end of the game.
 It is calculated as follows: